God’s Timing Is Perfect

 And it turns out, my other sister came to the house before I left.
 And guess what, she too worked at that hospital as a respiratory technician.
 I have no doubt that my sisters helped ensure that I received quality treatment.
 My mom, bless her heart, was the perfect one to care for my girls with all this going on as I was taken away.
 God sure knew what He was doing and who to have where and when.

 For a few years now I’ve been able to say I have had the effects from that day more than half my life.
-(I was back then twenty-three, now fifty-three , if you’re just a wee curious.)
+(I was back then twenty-three, now fifty-four, if you’re just a wee curious.)

 Yes, there are effects to this day that are still with me from that illness.

-But I look at it this way: God had plans for me when that one day hit.
-God knew He would put me though one big trial but in the best way possible.
+But I look at it this way: God knew He would put me though one big trial but in the best way possible.
 I pray you can see, as obvious as I see it, that God, no matter how tough it seems, is in charge whether we notice it at the time or not.
 More than half my life now I have been glued to that fact, with even occasional tears, realizing just how He, my Father, cared for me.
-He held me tightly, while starting that tough season, at the perfect time.
+He held me tightly while starting that tough season, at the perfect time.

-I do plan, Lord willing, to continue this story but not only to show how God’s timing is perfect, but how His plans are perfect as well.
+I do plan, Lord willing, to continue this story but not only to show how God’s timing and plans are perfect.